thoughtspot/thoughtspot.github.io/pages/admin/reference/date_formats_for_loading.md

 ---
-title: [elephant]
+title: [Date and time formats reference]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Date and time formats reference

 This is a list of all the date and time formats you can load into ThoughtSpot, whether using data upload from the browser or tsload.

 ## Using ThoughtSpot Loader